Espresso Martini Day

 Ever since Wisconsin-born H. Gordon Selfridge opened the store, his aim was to make shopping a fun experience rather than a chore.
 From displaying the monoplane that Louis Bleriot used to make the first cross-Channel flight to its stunning window displays, it's always an experience.

 The London flagship store now has two other branches in Exchange Square, Manchester, and Birmingham's Bull Ring.
 The entire chain was bought by Canadian, Galen Weston, in 2003 for £598 million.
 Then in 2013, the store's early history was dramatised in ITV's 2013 television series Mr Selfridge.
-So it's fair to say that despite being over a century old, the store is still buzzing...which is why we thought that a London Cosmopolitan would be a great drink to toast its birthday.
+The store also has a successful online incarnation, so it's fair to say that despite being over a century old, Selfridges is still buzzing... which is why we thought that a London Cosmopolitan would be a great drink to toast its birthday.

 It's also the anniversary of Burton and Taylor's first marriage